Wolfwalker96/HeArcAlgoNumA2/Labo4/README.md

 ### Calculate Cosine

-In the first section of the interface you can calculate cos(k), with k an argument that will be multiplied with Pi (k * Pi).
-For user comfort.
+In the first section of the interface you can calculate cos(k * Pi) using k.
+You give a ratio of Pi, like k := 1/2.
+You can only change k wich gets multiplied with Pi.
+It's meant for conveniance as it is easier to play with fractions of Pi than wit Pi itself.
+Otherwise you would do something like : cos(1.57079) by head. :-)

 ### Managing the sample